canonical/charmed-openstack-upgrader/developing/how-to-update-openstack-upgrade-path.md

 # Install cmadison
 snap install cmadison

-# Find the upper version for the specific releases
+# For the following packages, guess an appropriate upper version for the
-rmadison gnocchi
-rmadison bind9
-rmadison rabbitmq-server
+specific release from the list rmadison gnocchi rmadison bind9 rmadison rabbitmq-server

 # For example, the upper version for rabbitmq-server in Jammy/2023.2 (Bobcat) is
-# 3.9.27 + next major/minor/patch version, e.g. 3.10
+# 3.9.27, an educated guess for the upper version will be 3.10.

 root@enabling-stallion:~# rmadison rabbitmq-server
  rabbitmq-server | 3.2.4-1                      | trusty           | source, all